canalplus/r7PopUpStore/README.md

 ```text
 sudo service bind9 start
 ```

-All DNS configuration shall be copied from local bind directory to system /etc/bind.

 Warning : To launch this tasks, you have to be a super user.
 If you are on a Linux environment, you can use "sudo".